-Of the 9,406,112 shares reserved, subject to certain closing-related reductions, the Company issued 2,889,367 shares of the Company's common stock in connection with its Business Acquisition in the third quarter of 2021, following certain closing-related deductions.
-See Note 15 for additional information related to the Business Acquisition.
+Of the 9,406,112 shares reserved, subject to certain closing-related reductions, the Company issued 2,889,367 shares of the Company's common stock in connection with the Business Acquisition (Note 16) in the third quarter of 2021, after certain closing-related deductions.
+In the third quarter of 2022, the Company issued 171,427 shares of the Company's common stock to fulfill the payment required on the first anniversary of the Business Acquisition.